jwilson-hall/MCDungeonTools/README.md

 Decryption tool used for the saves can be found here : https://github.com/HellPie/DungeonTools

 Newtonsoft.json library for processing json data https://github.com/JamesNK/Newtonsoft.Json
+## Coming soon
+There are many new features coming to this program that are still in development
+- edit which enchants wepons have
+- give the player progression keys
+- unlock harder difficulties
+- give yourself any item

 ## How to use it

 > **WARNING**: The tool overwrites existing files by default.
 Be sure to back-up files before use.

+1. We recommend that  you back-up and save files that you plan to edit as there is a possibility that changing certain things with save files can cause the game to not be able to read them.

+2. Navigate to “%HOMEPATH%\Saved Games\Mojang Studios\Dungeons” in order to access your saves with this program

+3. Make necessary edits and then press save

 ## Legal Disclaimer